 Working side-by-side to plot the heist of a lifetime may not be a traditional way of getting to know someone, but it works for these two.
 Jesper soon discovers that his new favorite hobby is teasing the sweet and sensitive Wylan, who seems oblivious to this foreplay…until he’s not.
 The attraction that simmers between the jaded sharpshooter and guileless artist in Six of Crows starts to boil over in Crooked Kingdom when a case of mistaken identity leads to a classic Big Misunderstanding.
 If you’re thinking, “That sounds like a rom-com,” you are spot on, right down to how it resolves with an epic kiss.

-I didn’t go into King of Scars looking for another ship.
+Like I said on the Ship Tease podcast, I didn’t go into King of Scars looking for another ship.
 In fact, I banished the very notion.
 The open-ended question of what the future held for my beloved Six of Crows/Crooked Kingdom couples was more than enough to keep me up at night, thanks.
 No, I told myself, I only wanted to read this new installment of the Grishaverse to check in on them.
 What I didn’t realize was that Leigh Bardugo had other plans for me.
 Come to find out, the Crows weren’t actually even featured in King of Scars.
 By the time this possibility had occurred to me, however, I was already in thrall to the irresistible King Nikolai and his closest adviser, Zoya Nazyalensky.
 The handsome, silver-tongued monarch’s constant attempts to make his Grisha commander crack a smile were my undoing.
 Now they’re my second-favorite Grishaverse couple.
 Dammit.

 In my defense, they’re just…so…well suited?
 Like, okay, they’re total opposites, but in a complementary sort of way.
 Think “the grumpy one is soft for the sunshine one” trope.
 Nikolai is an effortlessly charming, golden boy of a ruler with a wickedly dry wit.
 You want to hate him for being so insufferably perfect, but you can’t, because to make matters worse, he’s a truly good person whose first priority is his country.
 Zoya, on the other hand, is a hardened, no-nonsense soldier who’s discomfited by open displays of emotion but will fight to the death for those she holds dear.
 And as one of the most powerful practitioners of the Small Science in Ravka, she’s a force to be reckoned with.
 Good thing, too, since she’s one of the keepers of her king’s deepest, darkest (some might even say “monstrous”) secrets.